Updates to The Harris's Hawk Revolution

 Page 583 -Repairing/bandaging broken talons:

-While some falconers have recommending microwaving to salvage talons from dead raptors, this method does not work because it causes the talon to explode.
-Instead soak in water until talon can be pulled off.
+To salvage talons from dead raptors, soak in water until talon can be pulled off.
 Clean the salvaged talon with a bleach or Chlorhexidine solution before gluing it onto the hawk's injured/broken talon or digit (bone) using two part, 5 minute epoxy.
+Microwaving does not work: it causes the talon to explode.

 Dr. Tim Sullivan’s treatment for Aspergillosis in a Harris’s Hawk: